djmclaugh/ts-turnbased/README.md

 * Hidden information
 * Simultaneous turns

-If there’s a turned based game mechanics that can’t be implemented, then there is a design flaw, please contact me (i.e. I originally made the mistake of always exposing a player’s moves to everyone not realizing that the moves themselves could also be hidden information).
+If there’s a turned based game mechanics that can’t be implemented, then there is a design flaw, please contact me.

 ## How to use
 Have a look at test/simple_game.ts for an example of how to implement your own game.
 Then have a look at test/simple_game_test.ts for an example of how to use it.
 If you are implementing an abstract strategy game, you can also use the AbstractStrategyGame class instead which is simpler to extend.
 See test/tictactoe.ts for an example.
-Another possibility is to use the AlternatingTurnsGame class (if there is exactly one player per turn).
-Again you can find an example in the test folder.

 See example/example.js for an example of how to use this package without using TypeScript.

 If anything is unclear, please contact me and I will be happy to help you and improve the documentation.

 Note: This is only the logic to run the game.
-To actually play your game in a browser you’ll also have to write something that creates and updates a UI based on the “turn events” the game outputs.
+To actually play your game in a browser you’ll also have to write something that creates and updates a UI based on the “updates” the game outputs.